 But it turns out he’s slower than me on the flat and uphill and I soon overtake him.
 We repeat this exchange of position several times over the next few kms.
 It feels good to be in a battle within a race.
 We reach the second checkpoint at Madonna del Sasso together; it’s in an old church, I'm unsure if I've ever seen such an impressive aid station...
 I tuck into banana, orange, and biscuits and refill my water bottle with electrolyte drink.
 I’ve got a hydration backpack full of a sports drink to give me fuel on the run - there’s about 1,000 calories in there in total - and I’m not yet feeling the cramps that come with salt loss too much, but the sun is getting warmer and I’m trying to stack the odds in my favour as much as I can.

 Trail events often differ from road marathons in several ways regarding care of the natural environment.
-The EcoTrail race regulations state that every runner has to carry their own reusable cup or water bottle, none of those plastic ones are offered at the aid stations.
+The EcoTrail race regulations state that every runner has to carry their own reusable cup or water bottle; none of the plastic ones are offered at the aid stations.
 And if you're seen discarding any trash - like a gel wrapper - anywhere but an aid station or trash bin, you're disqualified.
 Fantastic, that's how all races should be.

 I leave the checkpoint first, make good ground on the flat path.
 But then it turns sharply downhill and the lad literally flies past me, I can’t believe he’s going as fast as he is.
 He’s either going to do fantastically well or he’s falling soon, for certain.
-I let him go, put him out of my mind, enjoy the track as it leads past a mini waterfall and up over mossy rocks.
+I let him go, put him out of my mind, enjoy the track as it leads past a mini waterfall and scrambles up over mossy rocks.
 I breach the hill and he’s there, 20 metres down the trail, lying on his left side, looking fearfully at his right leg.
 He rubs his thigh and then put his hand to his head, leans back into the undergrowth and swears.
 I can’t see any blood but his face says he’s done some serious damage.
 All thoughts of our little battle evaporate and I feel great sadness for him.
 We’re just 28kms into the race and it looks like his day is over.

 ‘No, I’ll be ok.’
 I’m kind of pleased because I’ll probably need them after the first 50km.